jasonacollins/blog/posts/the-ai-behind-the-curtain-deception-in-human-ai-experiments.md

 > To induce anchoring bias, the participant was informed at the start of the training section that the AI model was 85% accurate (we carefully chose the training trials to ensure that the AI was indeed 85% accurate over these trials), while the model’s actual accuracy is 70.8% over the entire training set and 66.5% over the test set.
 Since our goal is to induce anchoring bias and the training time is short, we stated a high AI accuracy.

-The training set they reference is the data they trained the model on.
-Effectively, they told people the AI had an accuracy that it didn't.
-The training trials would have affirmed this belief.

-However, they go on to state:
+The “training trials” shown to participants were not a representative sample of the model’s performance.
+They were selected so that the 85% claim was true within those training trials.
+But the model was not 85% accurate over the full training set, where its accuracy was 70.8%.
+Nor was it that accurate over the test set, where its accuracy was 66.5%.

+The gap was even larger in the actual experimental task.
+The authors included probe trials where they flipped some AI predictions shown to participants.
+The AI predictions shown to participants in this phase were 58.3% accurate, far below the 85% figure participants had just been given.

+So participants were not merely “anchored” by an arbitrary AI recommendation.
+They were first given a selectively favourable impression of the AI’s reliability, then exposed to a test phase where the AI advice was less reliable.

+The authors defend this approach:

 > \[T\]his disparity between stated accuracy (85%) and true accuracy (70.8%) is realistic if there is a distribution shift between the training and the test set, which would imply that the humans’ trust in AI is misplaced.
-In addition to stating AI accuracy at the beginning, we informed the participants about the AI prediction for each training trial after they have attempted it so that they can learn about AI’s performance first-hand.

-Deception of this nature undermines the experiment.
-The "anchoring" here is justified given what they were told and observed.
+But this makes the experiment harder to interpret.
+The "anchoring" here is justified by what participants were told or shown.
 You can't study anchoring bias when you've deliberately created the conditions for justified trust.

-Here are a few more examples. @yin2024 told participants that responses came from either a human or AI, irrespective of the actual source, in their analysis of whether people "feel heard". @longoni2023 used articles on AI failures to create news stories in which either an AI or a human caused the problem. @khadpe2020 used human workers to simulate chatbots, telling participants that these "AI" workers they were interacting with were modelled on one of a toddler, middle schooler, young student, recent graduate or trained professional.
+The engineering of deceptive scenarios is a recurring theme across the literature.
+Here are a few more examples. @yin2024 told participants that responses came from either a human or AI, irrespective of the actual source, in their analysis of whether people "feel heard". @longoni2023 took real news articles on AI failures and substituted either a human or an AI as the cause of the problem. @khadpe2020 used human workers to simulate chatbots, telling participants that these "AI" workers they were interacting with were modelled on one of a toddler, middle schooler, young student, recent graduate or trained professional.

 In each case you're relying on there being no "smell" to the AI outputs.
-You're relying on participants believing your statement even when the evidence in front of them might point elsewhere (or worse, treating their trust in you as an error).
+You're relying on participants believing your statement even when the evidence in front of them might point elsewhere.

 There is also little thought given to contamination of the subject pool.
 The participants in most of these studies come from panels such as Amazon Turk, who spend their day doing studies like these.
 How many times do they read in an experimental debrief that the wool was pulled over their eyes?
 What does that do to their future interactions?
+Given HCI researchers and experimental economists are fishing in the same stream, practices such as this can impose a negative externality across multiple fields.

 I don't know the answers, but these deceptive practices introduce another layer of doubt as to whether we should trust these results.